If people make a plant product into candy, chocolates, and tea, can it really be all that bad?

 I’ve been cleaning up old posts on this blog, deleting some newsy ones that are way out of date and updating others.
 Sometimes this practice is making me feel old.
 I wrote my first article about coca after my first trip to Peru, which it turns out was 13 years ago.
 I hiked the Inca Trail with my wife, the woman in the white hat above.
 She’s watching our Peruvian guide say a prayer to Pachamama before showing us how to construct the package to stuff in our mouths.
 After that we could huff it up the trail in high altitude.

-I wrote an in-depth article about the evil/not evil views of these plant leaves for Transitions Abroad, back when it was still a print magazine.
+I wrote an in-depth article about the evil/not evil views of coca leaves for Transitions Abroad, back when it was still a print magazine.
 Thankfully they have left it up so you can see it here: The Coca Plant Paradox.

 When you’re on location, it’s no big deal.
 In Bolivia they recently welcomed Dakar Rally drives with wreaths of coca leaves.
 But then again, Bolivia is also most likely the world’s biggest coke exporter these days, so it all depends on what you do with it.
 When I’m in South America, I’m happy to enjoy my coca candy and coca tea while hiking through the Andes.
 Back home I switch to the more accepted drug—caffeine.